-• Potential to improve capacity to regulate local climate, to meet high demand;
+• Potential to improve the capacity of green infrastructure to help regulate local climate, to meet increasing population demand; e.g. the counter the 'heat island' effects of towns and to improve air quality;

 • Capacity to regulate noise in areas of high demand through improving green infrastructure.
-Particular need in areas of high population density and poorer health - western Littlehampton, near A27 and A259 and around all main roads into town centres;
+Particular need in areas of high population density and poorer health - western Littlehampton, near A27 and A259 and around all main roads into town centres; requires structural planting along routes;

-• Capacity to improve pollination services in high demand areas along the urban edge with green infrastructure especially future urban edge greenspace;
+• Capacity to improve pollination services in high demand areas along the urban edge with green infrastructure especially future urban edge greenspace; requires development of woodland edge and other planting to attract pollinators (e.g. bees, butterflies);